Manu Silva

-Manuel "Manu" Jorge Silva (born 12 June 2001) is a Portuguese professional footballer who plays as a defensive midfielder for the Primeira Liga club Vitória Guimarães.
+Manuel Jorge Silva (born 12 June 2001) is a Portuguese professional footballer who plays as a defensive midfielder for Primeira Liga club Benfica.

 Club career

 Silva is a youth product of União de Lamas and Feirense.
 He was promoted to the senior Feirense side in the summer of 2020.
-He made his senior and professional debut with Feirense in a 2–0 Liga Portugal 2 loss to Sporting Covilha on 7 August 2021.
+He made his senior and professional debut with Feirense in a 2–0 Liga Portugal 2 loss to Sporting Covilhã on 7 August 2021.
 On 24 May 2022, he renewed his contract with the club.
-After 28 appearances and 2 goals with Feirense, he transferred to Primeira Liga side Vitória Guimarães on 30 January 2023 until 2027.
+He transferred to Primeira Liga side Vitória SC on 30 January 2023 until 2027.

+On 20 January 2025, Silva joined fellow Primeira Liga club Benfica, signing a contract until June 2030, for a reported transfer fee of €12 million, which could rise to €14 million with add-ons, and Vitória keeping a 20% sell-on fee.
+Five days later, he made his debut for the Eagles, coming off the bench in the final minutes of a 3–1 league defeat away at Casa Pia.
+The following week, he started in a 3–2 away victory over Estrela da Amadora.
+However, on 8 February, in a league clash at Estádio da Luz against Moreirense, Silva suffered a complete anterior cruciate ligamente tear on his left knee, which kept him sidelined for several months.

 Personal life

 Manu's father, Jorge Silva, was a former footballer in Portugal.